dineshpinto/ml-droplet-recognition/README.md

 ### Performance
 For optimal performance use a CUDA compatible NVIDIA GPU with the cuDNN libraries.
 The training times are around 3 orders of magnitude shorter.
-A guide on how to do this is given in the Tensorflow docs [here](https://www.tensorflow.org/install/gpu).
+A guide on how to do this is given in the [Tensorflow docs](https://www.tensorflow.org/install/gpu).

 On Apple Silicon, you can use the tensorflow-metal plugin.
-A guide on doing is given in the Apple developer docs [here](https://developer.apple.com/metal/tensorflow-plugin/).
+A guide on how to do this is given in the [Apple developer docs](https://developer.apple.com/metal/tensorflow-plugin/).

 ## Usage
 1. Place your training data in `training_data/` and the corresponding droplet labels in `droplet_labels.py`